cabforum/cabforum.org/content/posts/2025/2025-06-03-NSWG-Ballot-NS-008/index.md

     - A ballot result will be considered valid only when more than half of the number of currently active Voting Members has participated.
 The number of currently active Voting Members is the average number of Voting Member organizations that have participated in the previous three (3) Forum Meetings and Forum Teleconferences.
         - the quorum was **9** for this ballot.
 This requirement was **MET**.

-## Ballot NS-008: Updates to CA Infrastructure Scope, Trusted Roles, Systems
+## Ballot NS-008v3: Updates to CA Infrastructure Scope, Trusted Roles, Systems' Applicability, and various other improvements

 Ballot NS-008v3 is proposed by Clint Wilson (Apple) and endorsed by Ben Wilson (Mozilla), Cade Cairns (Google Trust Services), and Daniel Jeffery (Fastly).